yiimeng0v0/yiimeng0v0/README.md

 - 👋 Hi, I’m @yiimeng0v0
-- 👀 I’m interested in Data analyzing
+- 👀 I’m interested in
 - 🌱 I’m currently learning @ University of Toronto Scarborough_ BBA Co-op(Management & IT Specialist)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me_ Linkedin: https://www.linkedin.com/in/azora Instagram:@azora.zh